Sealing Travertine Shower

 If ever you have a structural problem in a shower (common enough) a sealer will only make it worse.So, our recommendation is to NOT seal showers

 .
 Again, trying to stop water absorption is not the reason to apply a stone sealer.
 Of course a sealer manufacturer

 stone no matter what should be sealed every 3-5 years yadda yadda.
 Great for their sales, but completely untrue.

 Some stones are too dense and simply cannot be sealed and as I've tried to explain above applying a sealer in some instances provides little if any benefit except a bit of exercise and a "check" on your "To-Do" list.

-I'd test the floors first and seal them if necessary once using recommended marble & granite sealers
+Test and seal the floors if necessary using these recommended marble & granite sealers

-Test again in a few years to see if they may need it again (probably not) and forget about sealing the travertine showers.
+Test again in a few years to see if they may need it again (probably not).

 Forget about sealing the travertine showers (unless you do have bad ventilation and the tiles never dry out... then sealing would be beneficial.)

 Definitely use a quality stone sealer

 if you do decided to seal your shower tiles.